asakpke/Learn-PHP-Web-App-Development-using-MySQL/Class 2/README.md

 * Attock City
 * [www.eSite.pk](http://esite.pk/)

+# Requested to Like/Comment Video
+> It's requested to like/comment video, plz don't forget.
+It helps us to reach more people.
+You may also share video but likes/comments are more important to grow video reach.

 # Missed in Last Class
 * How to access XAMPP Server from Another PC, LAN IP
 * How to download/clone repo with code https://github.com/asakpke/Learn-PHP-Web-App-Development-using-MySQL